CGCooke/Blog/_posts/2020-10-30-Training-Data-From-OpenEXR.md

 Next, we can use some "boilerplate" code to convert the exr file into a Numpy array.

-In this case, we illo load in
+In this case, we will load in the depth map.

 ```python
 def exr2numpy(exr_path):